 I love the Old Testament.
-If had to choose which part of scriptures to do without i would choose the New Testament.
+If had to choose which part of scriptures to do without I would choose the New Testament.
 There are some that probably do not spend much time reading and studying the Old Testament, but I believe that the Old Testament is just as relevant as the New Testament.
 I think i love it because the Old Testament paints a picture that explains God and his relationship with us in such a magnificent way.
-One story that came to mind today is the Samson and the Philistines.
+One story that came to mind today is Sampson and the Philistines.

 Here’s an excerpt of Samson’s story in Judges 15